ItzLevvie/MicrosoftTeams-msinternal/README.md

 > As of Wednesday, January 25, 2023, these builds are based on Electron 19 and may change in the future.

 > **Warning**:
-> These builds may be unstable due to the move from Electron 16 to Electron 19.
+> These builds may be unstable due to the recent move from Electron 16 to Electron 19.
 > It includes various improvements to enhance performance and stability for Windows and macOS.

 ## How to use the API?